MartinaFSA/newsMagazine/README.md

  Create a database using the queries located in the scripts folder (first createTables, then insertDummyData, lastly create the Stored Procedures)

- Stablish the connection between your database and API by updating the credentials.
+ Stablish the connection between your database and API by updating the credentials in node-server/app.js lines 14-18.